Retrieval-enhanced Knowledge Editing in Language Models for Multi-Hop Question Answering: Methodology

 \subsubsection{External Knowledge Graph for Subgraph Retrieval}

 According to our previous discussion, we aim to retrieve the fact chain $G^*_q$ for model editing.
-However, it is worth noting that $G^*_q$ consists of both edited and unedited facts, whereas the unedited facts do not exist in our edited fact bank $\Delta$ by default.
+Additionally, it is worth noting that $G^*_q$ consists of both edited and unedited facts.
+However, the unedited facts are not included in our edited fact bank $\Delta$ by default.
 To effectively incorporate both types of facts into our retrieval process, we propose integrating all edited facts into an external knowledge graph $\mathcal{G}$.
 By selecting a comprehensive KG such as WikiData~\cite{vrandevcic2014wikidata}, the new graph $\mathcal{G}^*$ will encompass both unedited and edited facts.
 It complements our edited fact bank $\Delta$ and connects different entities.
 Besides, the external knowledge graph provides extra factual knowledge that can enhance language to output correct answers.